end2endzone/NonBlockingRTTTL/README.md

 # Example

 ### Play melody:
-The following example plays 3 simple melodies.
+The following example plays 3 melodies.
 The first melody is played for 5 seconds and stopped.
 The second and third melodies and played completely and then the program restart again.

 ```cpp
 #include <NonBlockingRtttl.h>